-Target scared shoppers back in 2000s when Target systems were able to predict pregnancies even before mothers realized their own pregnancies.
+Target scared shoppers back in the 2000s when Target systems were able to predict pregnancies even before mothers realized their own pregnancies.
 Shopping data is the most valuable data as it is the most direct data point on a customer’s intent.
-Retailers with troves of shopping data are at the forefront of companies making accurate recommendations
+Retailers with troves of shopping data are at the forefront of companies making accurate recommendations.

 Similar to e-commerce, media businesses are one of the first to jump into recommendations.
 It is difficult to see a news site without a recommendation system.

-Shares similar dynamics with banking.
+It Shares similar dynamics with banking.
 Telcos have access to millions of customers whose every interaction is recorded.
 Their product range is also rather limited compared to other industries, making recommendations in telecom an easier problem.

-Similar dynamics with telecom but utilities have an even narrower range of products, making recommendations rather simple.
+Similar dynamics with telecom, but utilities have an even narrower range of products, making recommendations rather simple.

 Examples from companies that use a recommendation engine

 Amazon.com uses item-to-item collaborative filtering recommendations on most pages of their website and e-mail campaigns.
 According to McKinsey, 35% of Amazon purchases are thanks to recommendation systems.
 Some examples of where Amazon uses recommendation systems are

 Netflix is another data-driven company that leverages recommendation systems to boost customer satisfaction.
 The same Mckinsey study we mentioned above highlights that 75% of Netflix viewing is driven by recommendations.
 In fact, Netflix is so obsessed with providing the best results for users that they held data science competitions called Netflix Prize where one with the most accurate movie recommendation algorithm wins a prize worth $1,000,000.